danielegiardiello/Prediction_performance_survival/README.md

 In either case, you can then use the `Prediction_performance_survival.Rproj` file to open and Rstudio session in the directory you have just downloaded.
 You may then knit both rmarkdown files, or run them line-by-line.

+The collaboration with STRATOS topic [groups](https://www.stratos-initiative.org/groups) 6 and 8 was essential to provide this work.

 ## Contributions